When

 don't you use somebody else's front suspension?

-There were no off-the-shelf suspensions that met all our design
+were no off-the-shelf suspensions that

 criteria for both the front and rear suspension.
 Instead, we selected